TashaTJ/pawsome-portraits-v4/TESTING.md

 # Testing

-The Pawsome Pawtriats site has been tested in the following ways -
+The Pawsome Pawtraits site has been tested in the following ways -

 - [Code Validation](#code-validation)
     - [W3C HTML Validator](#w3c-html-validator)